Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 ##### Return
-Tuple - List of optimizers and list of schedulers
+List or Tuple - List of optimizers with an optional second list of learning-rate schedulers

 **Example**